built-on-openfin/container-starter/how-to/use-security-realms/README.md

 ### A note about this example

-This is an example of how to use our APIs to configure OpenFin Container.
-It's purpose is to provide an example and provide suggestions.
-This is not a production application and shouldn't be treated as such.
+This is an example of how to use OpenFin APIs to configure OpenFin Container.
+Its purpose is to provide an example and suggestions. **DO NOT** assume that it contains production-ready code.
 Please use this as a guide and provide feedback.
 Thanks!